GreptimeTeam/docs/docs/v0.7/en/reference/sql/range.md

 +---------------------+--------------------------------+-------------------------------+
 ```

-Users can also specify their own sorting rules without using the default sorting options, such as using `addon` sorting:
+You can specify your own sorting rules.
+For example, the following SQL sorts the data by the `addon` column in ascending order:

 ```sql
 SELECT ts, first_value(val ORDER BY addon ASC) RANGE '5s', last_value(val ORDER BY addon ASC) RANGE '5s' FROM host ALIGN '5s';